wallabyway/autodesk-tandem.github.io/API_scan.md

 ###Looking up Display Names

 Obviously, qualified names like "z:zAc" or "n:n" are not suitable for display to the user.
-There is another REST endpoint /scan that will allow you to convert back and forth between DisplayName and Column name.
+There is another REST endpoint /schema that will allow you to convert back and forth between DisplayName and Column name.

 ![Scan_08](./img/scan_08.png)

-WARNING: apparently /schema may not be available in the PRODUCTION environment.
-There is another endpoint called /attrs which is more supported.
+There is another endpoint called /attrs which is more efficient and is used by the Tandem client app to construct a property mapping table.
 It can be seen here...

 ![Scan_09](./img/scan_09.png)